 Also, if you like a tea or coffee on the go, bring a travel mug with you.
 Many coffee shops now allow you to bring your own cup, and some even offer discounts to customers with reusable mugs.
 If you were to get a coffee every weekday, on your commute to work for example, that’s about 260 paper cups and plastic tops that you’d be saving from landfill.

 4. Don’t waste food.

 I despise food waste.
-I get annoyed when I’m an all-inclusive resort buffet restaurant and I see people piling their plates with mountains of food they’re just going to leave.
-And I get even more irritated when it’s in a country where outside of the resort’s confines, local families are struggling, relying on handouts from food banks.
+I get annoyed when I’m at an all-inclusive resort buffet restaurant and I see people piling their plates with mountains of food they’re just going to leave.
+And I get even more irritated when it’s in a country where, outside of the resort’s confines, local families are struggling and relying on handouts from food banks.

 Planning, preparation and creativity are essential for reducing personal food waste.
 Living alone and only ever cooking for one makes it a challenge, as a lot of food comes in family-sized portions.
 But it’s a challenge that’s resulted in an appreciation for Tupperware.
 Batch cooking and freezing dishes like bolognaise, chilli con carne and casserole is the way forward.
 For more tips, check out this BBC Good Food article on how to reduce food waste.